This article may contain affiliate links, please read my affiliate disclosure for more information

 3. BUILDING UP THE DETAIL

-So now that the painting is dry I start adding detail ton the sky and clouds and refining their shapes.
-Many areas need repainting and I use the colours in the sky that I used in the blocking in process.
+So now that the painting is dry I start adding detail to the sky and clouds and refining their shapes.
+Many areas need repainting and I use the colours in the sky that I used in the blocking-in process.

-I add more highlight into the clouds with titanium white but still dropping the tone a little by mixing in a tiny amount of ultramarine blue, burnt umber and quinacridone magenta.
-Using a flat bristle brush I add wispy bits to the cloud edges to make it look like turbulent cloud you get in bad weather.
+I add more highlight into the clouds with titanium white but still dropped the tone a little by mixing in a tiny amount of ultramarine blue, burnt umber and quinacridone magenta.
+Using a flat bristle brush I add wispy bits to the cloud edges to make it look like turbulent clouds you get in bad weather.

 Using a flat bristle brush I begin working on the areas of light on the wave crest, foam burst and white water.
 I am not using pure titanium white as I need to keep the tone darker so I can paint highlights and sparkles at the end, so I add a little ultramarine blue, burnt umber and quinacridone magenta into the mix.

 I start to add highlights to the rocks by mixing burnt umber and titanium white to the mix.
 I ultimately want to give the illusion of wet rocks.

 I define the shapes of the rocks in the foreground on the left side in preparation for adding more details when they are dry.
 I felt these rocks need to occupy more space in the composition so I made them bigger.

 I introduce foam patterns in the breaking waves by mixing ultramarine blue, quinacridone magenta and titanium white.
 These are also the same colours I am using for the foamy water in the breaking wave.